Best car insurance in Indiana in 2022

 Car insurance discounts in Indiana

-Although Indiana drivers tend to pay less for insurance than drivers elsewhere in the nation, there are ways to save even more on your car insurance premium.
+Although Indiana drivers tend to pay less for car insurance than drivers elsewhere in the nation, there are ways to save even more on your car insurance premium.
 Most companies offer discounts to help you lower your premium.
 Some common car insurance discounts in Indiana include:

 - Young driver discounts: Many companies offer good student discounts for full-time students under the age of 25 who maintain a certain GPA.
 Young drivers might also benefit from teen driver programs or distance student programs, if they go away to school without a car.